fanubalti786/Welcom-To-My-TailwindCss-Learning-Path/README.md

 1. uses of some basic classes of tailwind
 2. how we can link our html with talwindcss library through CDN
 3. how we can customize through config file our colors

+# Lecture2(How to Customize Screens/Breakpoints using Tailwind CSS🔥😯)🚀✨
+<strong>In this lecture I learn the following points.</strong>